facumolina/fixcheck/README.md

 python3 experiments/setup-defect-repairing.py Patch1
 ```
 > [!NOTE]
-> When running the setup script, Java 8 should be configured, as it is the version required to build Defects4J projects.
+> When running the setup script, Java 8 should be configured, as it is required to build Defects4J projects.

 From this point, we can now execute FixCheck as follows:
 ```bash